versionminus/versionminus/README.md

       "content": [
         {
           "type": "input_text",
-          "text": "What is licodex about?"
+          "text": "What is versionminus about?"
         }
       ]
     }